 W.B Yeats, in his poem “The Fascination of What’s Difficult” – written, actually, about writer’s block – describes the feeling of being emptied of the “natural content of [his] heart.”
 While ‘natural content,’ in this context, may be a rather cold expression, it is also an anomalous one.
 What is natural content?
 It surely must mean something to marketers, to whom everything means something.

 And, by extension, what is unnatural content?

-Natural content is, naturally, what we feel.
+Natural content is, naturally, what we feel here at SEO agency SG.
 So unnatural content must be what we say, and especially what we write.
 We, as inbound marketers, ever concerned with the production of content, busy ourselves mostly with the unnatural variety – especially because we create for the web, arguably the most unnatural and demanding platform ever made available to publishers.
 And yet: We must feed the beast.

 Content marketing – Finding naturalism in the domain of the unnatural

 Ever the binarist, Yeats also wrote, quite famously, that “the intellect of man is forced to choose / Perfection of the life, or of the work, / And if it take the second must refuse / A heavenly mansion, raging in the dark.”
 Those of you reading this on the glow of your office computer at 9 pm can likely confirm his thesis.

 Coincidentally, Yeats was quite fond of working by the steady glow of late-night candlelight.
 Unnatural content, it must be said, always overwhelms us when we let it.
 Sometimes it can be hard to look past the keywords in metadata, and examine our copy as actual user-driven content.